elventear/quartz-scheduler/README.txt

   https://jira.terracotta.org/jira/browse/QTZ

-How do I built Quartz?
+How do I build Quartz?
 ==============================================================================

 Quartz is built using the Maven project management tool.
 If you don't